 CMHA-CEI is seen as a convener and partner in the implementation of healthcare integration by providing meaningful and manageable approaches in achieving outcomes to improve the overall quality of life for those we serve.
 The Healthcare Integration Committee ensures the agency is meeting the healthcare-integration vision.
-The committee is composed of the CEO, Directors, Healthcare Integration Supervisors, clinical supervisors, finance supervisors, prevention and outreach coordinator, grant administrator, and QI staff.
+To help achieve this vision, the committee is specifically looking at three areas: Partnering with Primary Care Physicians, Treatment Plans and Population Health.
+The committee is composed of the CEO, directors, healthcare integration supervisors, clinical supervisors, finance supervisors, prevention and outreach coordinator, grant administrator, and QI staff.